LIVE RECORDINGS - BEAT THE BOOTS

 - Have I offended someone?: 2 tracks

 The first CD from this tour came out rather quick at the end of 1988.
 Zappa spent much of 1989 selecting the best tracks for two more double CDs.
-Even after that not all of the tours setlist was released, leaving about a dozen songs in the closet.
-You can visit the 1988 setlist site for the entire program.
+Even after that not all of the tour's setlist was released, leaving about a dozen songs in the closet till the ZFT released several of them on Zappa '88, the last U.S. show.

 - Broadway the hard way

 - The best band you never heard in your life